 - After selecting the text to be formatted, click on the menu format.

-- Clink on font, a dialog box appear where you are going to select the font, font style, size, effects and colour.
+- Click on the font option and a dialogue box appears where you are going to select the font, font style, size, effects, and colour.

 - After selecting what you want, click on okay.

-If you have done it correctly, you will get a well formatted document.
-Once you get used to the format font option, you can start practicing on the format toolbar.
+If you have done it correctly, you will get a well-formatted document.
+Once you get used to the format font option, you can start practising on the formatting toolbar.

 This lesson is good for a beginner and before we check more important features, make sure you are conversant with what we have done so far.